This guide summarises the main aspects of The Manchester Metropolitan University’s corporate status.

 The University has Licences covering a range of aspects of its work:

 The University has a number of licences relating to copyright, which allow the University to copy or record material in a variety of formats.
-Guidance is set out in Secretary's Notice 2002/1.

 The University has a Multiple Form Licence which covers all academic usage throughout its buildings.
 The Licence also covers television sets in use in common rooms in halls of residence and in University bars.